home-assistant/developers.home-assistant/docs/dev_101_services.md

 decide whether or not response data should be returned (e.g. if it is large or expensive to fetch).
 When not set, the service may return `None`.
 - Errors must be raised as exceptions such as `HomeAssistantError`.
 The response data is not allowed to contain error codes or statuses to error handling mistakes.
-- Response data should not be used for when there is a simpler alternative allowed by the state or entity model.
+- Response data should not be used if there is a simpler alternative provided by the state or entity model.